Michael-F-Bryan/arcs/README.md

 at your option.

+It is recommended to always use [cargo-crev][crev] to verify the trustworthiness of each of your dependencies, including this one.

 ### Contribution

 The easiest way to start contributing is to check the issue tracker and look for